Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Word to the Wise – Do not skip these precautionary steps.

-If you do and build an “unapproved fence” or build something even 1″ outside of your property line, you could be fined or forced by a neighbor to remove and relocate your new fence.
-Seen it happen – and it isn’t pretty.
+If you do and build an “unapproved fence” or something even a few inches outside your property line, a neighborhood HOA can fine you or force you to remove and relocate your new fence.

 2) Survey Your Yard: